 Anyone that reads my blog or knows me well, knows how much I love Barcelona.
 It would always be my first choice as a cruise departure port.
 It is somewhere I always try to spend a few days, rather than popping in and out on a cruise.
 But you know what?
 We have never ventured out of Barcelona.
+However there are some great day trips outside of Barcelona!

 I am not sure why?
 I think it is mainly because once I get there I get engulfed in cafe culture and people watching.
 It is one of my favourite cities ever and once I get there I don’t want to leave.
 Which is crazy we should be exploring what Barcelona has to offer, reaching a little farther than walking distance.
 Stepping away from Gaudi, but how can you?
 I could spend hours looking at one of his creations, seeing something new with every blink of an eye.